Erik (The Phantom of the Opera): Erik's deformity

 Lon Chaney's characterization of Erik in the silent film The Phantom of the Opera (1925) remains closest to the book in content, in that Erik's face resembles a skull with an elongated nose slit and protruding, crooked teeth.
 In this version, Erik is said to have been deformed at birth.
 Chaney was a masterful make-up artist and was considered avant-garde for creating and applying Erik's facial make-up design himself.
 It is said that he kept it secret until the first day of filming.
 The result was allegedly so frightening to the women of the time that theaters showing the movie were cautioned to keep smelling salts on hand to revive those who fainted.

 Several movies based on the novel vary the deformities.
-In Universal's 1943 adaptation, he is disfigured when the publisher's assistant throws etching acid in his face.
-In the musical horror film Phantom of the Paradise (1974), Winslow (the Phantom character) gets his head caught in a record press, while the horror version (1989) starring Robert Englund has him selling his soul to Satan and having his face mutilated as a result.
-This version also has a gruesome variation on the mask, in which Erik is sewing flesh to his face.
+In Universal's 1943 adaptation, Erique Claudin (the Phantom character) is disfigured when the publisher's assistant throws etching acid in his face.
+In the 1962 Hammer adaptation, while trying to extinguish a fire Professor Petrie (the Phantom character)'s face and hands are burned when he throws nitric acid (mistaking it for water) into the flames, causing a reaction that makes the flames recoil the acid onto him.
+In the musical horror film Phantom of the Paradise (1974), Winslow (the Phantom character) gets his head caught in a record press, while the horror version (1989) starring Robert Englund has Erik Destler (the Phantom character) selling his soul to Satan and having his face mutilated as a result.
+This version also has a gruesome variation on the mask, in which Erik sews harvested flesh to his face, covering the stitches with theatrical make-up.

 In Andrew Lloyd Webber's 1986 musical adaptation, only half of Erik's face is deformed (thus the famous half-mask often associated with Erik's appearance).
-His show was originally planned to have a full mask and full facial disfigurement, but when the director, Harold Prince, realized that it would make expression onstage very difficult, they halved the mask.
+The original plan was to have a full mask and full facial disfigurement, but when the director, Harold Prince, realized that it would make expression onstage very difficult, they halved the mask.
 The logo featuring a full mask was publicized before the change.
-The deformity in the musical includes a gash on the right side of his partially balding head with exposed skull tissue, an elongated right nostril, a missing right eyebrow, swollen lips, different colored eyes, and a wrinkled, warped right cheek.
+The deformity in the musical includes a gash on the right side of his partially balding head with exposed skull tissue, an elongated right nostril, a missing right eyebrow, swollen lips, different colored eyes and a wrinkled and warped right cheek.
 It is covered by a white half-mask and wig.